gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## How to use m5ops

-m5ops provides a library of functions for different functionailities.
+m5ops provides a library of functions for different functionalities.
 All functions can be found in [gem5/include/gem5/m5ops.h](../../gem5/include/gem5/m5ops.h).
 The commonly used functions (they are matched with the commonly used functionailites above):

 -`void m5_exit(uint64_t ns_delay)`